 Possible side effects

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking latanoprost or if you have
+Tell your doctor as soon as possible if you do not feel well while you are taking latanoprost or if you have any questions

 Do not be alarmed by the following lists of side effects.
 You may not experience any of them.
 All medicines can have side